Middle Eastern Grilled Chicken

 This Middle Eastern grilled chicken recipe has got to be my new favorite, especially with grilling season around the corner.
 This may be the only way I marinate my chicken from now on.
 All the flavors are incredibly delicious and create a super juicy result.
 It’s a fantastic lean protein perfect for meal prep to enjoy throughout the week.
+In the Middle East, we refer to this as shish tawook.
+You will find it named similarly in all Arabic restaurants.

-I have had this chicken with salads like my go-to refreshing Arab Salad, Mediterranean orzo salad, freekeh salad, and bulgur salad just to name a few.
+I have had this chicken with salads like my go-to refreshing Arab Salad, Fattoush, Tahini Salad, Mediterranean orzo salad, freekeh salad, and bulgur salad just to name a few.
 It is fabulous in a sandwich too especially stuffed in a pita or placed in a wrap with sliced fresh and pickled vegetables along with toum.
 You can also pair it with my vermicelli rice.
 As you can see, the ideas of how to use this delicious protein are endless.

 How to make this Middle Eastern Grilled Chicken